Learning Controller Gains on Bipedal Walking Robots via User Preferences: Introduction

 \section{Introduction}

 Achieving robust and stable performance for physical robotic systems relies heavily on careful gain tuning, regardless of the implemented controller.
 Navigating the space of possible parameter combinations is a challenging endeavor, even for domain experts.
-To combat this challenge, researchers have developed systematic ways to tune gains for specific controller types \cite{zheng1992practical, zhao2012performance, hjalmarsson1998iterative, sung1996limitations, odgaard2016using}.
+To combat this challenge, researchers have developed systematic ways to tune gains for specific controller types \cite{PIDtuning,MPCtuning,zheng1992practical,hjalmarsson1998iterative}.
 For controllers where the input/output relationship between parameters and the resulting behavior is less clear, this can be prohibitively difficult.
 These difficulties are especially prevalent in the setting of bipedal locomotion, due to the extreme sensitivity of the stability of the system with respect to controller gains.

 It was shown in \cite{ames2013towards} that control Lyapunov functions (CLFs) are capable of stabilizing locomotion through the hybrid zero dynamics (HZD) framework, with \cite{galloway2015torque} demonstrating how this can be implemented as a quadratic program (QP), allowing the problem to be solved in a pointwise-optimal fashion even in the face of feasibility constraints.
-However, achieving robust walking behavior on physical bipeds can be difficult due to complexities such as compliance, under-actuation, and narrow domains of attraction.
-One such controller that has recently demonstrated stable locomotion on the 22 degree of freedom (DOF) Cassie biped, as shown in Figure \ref{fig:cassie}, is the ID-CLF-QP$^+$ \cite{jenna2021tro}.
+However, achieving robust walking behavior on physical bipeds can be an arduous process due to complexities such as compliance, under-actuation, and narrow domains of attraction.
+One such controller that has recently demonstrated stable locomotion on the 22 degree of freedom (DOF) Cassie biped, as shown in Fig. \ref{fig:cassie}, is the ID-CLF-QP$^+$ \cite{jenna2021tro}.